Cross Village, Michigan

 Cross Village is an unincorporated community and census-designated place (CDP) in Emmet County in the U.S. state of Michigan.
 As of the 2010 census, the CDP had a population of 93.
 It is located within Cross Village Township on the shores of Lake Michigan.
+Cross village had been established by the Natives in the area.
+The cross was a symbol of the sacred fire.
+Some of the religious First Nations were sent over to Europe to further practice christianity.

 Geography

 Cross Village is located in northwestern Emmet County, on the shore of Lake Michigan at the southern limit of Sturgeon Bay.
 The community is in Cross Village Township.
 The northern terminus of M-119 is in Cross Village; the highway runs south along the lakeshore 20 mi to Harbor Springs.
 Petoskey, the county seat, is 25 mi south of Cross Village via State Road, an inland route.

 The community of Cross Village was listed as a newly-organized census-designated place for the 2010 census, meaning it now has officially defined boundaries and population statistics for the first time.

 According to the U.S. Census Bureau, the Cross Village CDP has a total area of 1.9 sqkm, all of it land.